EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 ===========

 ### Do I need to already have lists configured?
-Yes, you can configure them through mailchimp.
-All the plugin needs is your list id.
+Yes, you can configure them through MailChimp.
+All the plugin needs is your list id and API key.

 ### Where do I find my API Key?
 From your MailChimp Dashboard go to Account > API Keys and Authorized Apps.
 There you will need to add a key if you do not already have one.